ArnholdInstitute/ATLAS-coding-challenge-backend/README.txt

 responsible for managing a number of health posts located at sites within its region etc.  An enduser of our platform may have data access to more than one CHO.

+Portions of this challenge should be accomplished in SQL, but most of the challenge should be done in JavaScript.

 Stage 1:
 We have schemas for a fixtures table and a user organizations table.